knative/docs/docs/serving/installing-logging-metrics-traces.md

 ### Enable Request Logs

-Run the following command to enable request logs if they are wanted:
+Run the following command and follow the instructions below to enable request logs if they are wanted:

 ```
 kubectl edit cm -n knative-serving config-observability
 ```

 Copy `logging.request-log-template` from `data._example` field to`data`
-field.
-You can find detail information in `data._example` to customize the request log format.
+field in the `ConfigMap` you are editing..
+You can find detailed information in `data._example` field to customize the request log format.

 ### Choose One Logging Backend